 I’m not saying older model vehicles won’t work after an E1 pulse, rather that we cannot be 100% certain they will.
+For that matter, we don’t fully know how much current vehicles might be effected!
 Regardless, if a large EMP were to hit the US, gasoline would quickly become a thing of the past.
 Fuel refineries and distribution would come to a complete halt.
 No gasoline = no running vehicles.

 We are not sure if airplanes would be able to stay in the air after an E1 pulse.
 Many newer planes use computers in almost all aspects of flight.
 Even some older planes that don’t use computers for basic flight controls still require electronics to assist with things such as the hydraulics.

 Some military jets are EMP hardened, but commercial airlines are not.
 The FAA requires you to turn off your cell phone on take-off and landing.
 Why?
 Because devices such as mobile phones, MP3 players, and remote-controlled toys, can emit electromagnetic radiation that could adversely affect an aircraft’s navigation and communication systems and actually endanger a flight.
 The chances are remote, but better safe than sorry.
 (Although the FAA is now permitting the use of some devices.)